Devtonite/blog/src/content/blog/zk-snarks-recursive-proof-private-intput-visibility.md

 ```

 This is an imperative approach that the majority of the software engineering community will be familiar with.
-The application's focus is to deliver the tempreature to the user in Dublin at the current time.
+The application's focus is to deliver the temperature to the user in Dublin at the current time.
 As such, it focuses
 on obtaining that data and returning it to the end-user.
 There is an implicit assumption that the information that will
 be presented to the user is correct, and that all of the systems that are involved in the process delivering the end
 functionality are cooperative in nature.
 Sure, we may be using HTTPS/TLS to ensure that the data is not tampered by
-a third-party, but we are not commiting that that is the temperature that will be displayed to the user.
+a third-party, but we are not committing that that is the temperature that will be displayed to the user.
 We are assuming
 that the code that will execute on the end-user's device will be the code that we have written.
 We also assume that at
 no point someone may tamper with the data that is displayed to the user.
 We are assuming that the temperature that will
-be displayed to the end user is infact the temperature that was returned by the API call, and that that temperature indeed
+be displayed to the end user is in fact the temperature that was returned by the API call, and that that temperature indeed
 represents the **real** temperature in Dublin at the current time, with all of the sources of that claim being open and
 verifiable.

 But Zero-Knowledge applications are different.
-In fact, Zero-Knowlede applications aren't even traditional
+In fact, Zero-Knowledge applications aren't even traditional
 applications, in the sense that you are not abstracting the instructions for the processor to store,
-retrieve, and operate on data in physcial registers.
-A Zero-Knowlde application is an equation, a polynomial.
+retrieve, and operate on data in physical registers.
+A Zero-Knowledge application is an equation, a polynomial.
 Verifying a Zero-Knowledge proof, means satisfying the variables of a very complex polynomial.

 The end product of any Zero-Knowledge application is a circuit, which is a set of constraints that define a